Working with Groups

 This provides a starting point for grouping substances that may eventually require regulatory action.

-Note that this work is different from grouping as defined in Section 1.5 of Annex XI to REACH and therefore the methods used do not constitute validated read-across and category information.
+Note that this work is different from grouping as defined in Section 1.5 of Annex XI to REACH because the scope and intended use of ECHA grouping are different and therefore the methods used do not constitute validated read-across and category information.
 This work provides a starting point for grouping substances for which eventually regulatory action may be needed.

 Grouping and the chemical universe

 Grouping aims to speed up the work authorities do to address all registered substances in the chemical universe.

 ECHA, the Member States and the European Commission have developed an approach to assess the groups.
 The approach can also be used to cover a specific function or use such as different flame retardant chemistries or plasticisers.
 For some groups of substances, cooperation with industry sectors has also been done or is ongoing.
 Examples are the Petroleum and Coal stream substances working group (PetCo), the Metals and Inorganics Sectoral Approach (MISA) and the collaboration with CEFIC on dossier compliance.

 Once the grouping is done, substances belonging to the groups can be assessed.
 As a result, substances are allocated to appropriate pools within the chemical universe and later to different REACH and CLP processes.